codeswitchstudio/Bootstrap-Portfolio/README.md

 ## Deployment
-Link to the deployed application
+Link to the deployed application (For some reason the hero image which is just a gradient, takes a while to load on my screen.)
 [Bootstrap-Portfolio] (https://codeswitchstudio.github.io/bootstrap-portfolio/)